samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 > recovery valleys.

 #### Workout 2
 * **Name**: Run VO2max Intervals
 * **Duration**: 1 day and 16 hours

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then this time
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then this time
-> repeat 10x1-minute Hard, RPE 9high-speed surges, recovering for 1 minute after
+> repeat 10x1-minute Hard, RPE9 high-speed surges, recovering for 1 minute after
-> each; run 10min Easy, RPE 4 to cool down for a total of 40 minutes of running
+> each; run 10min Easy, RPE4 to cool down for a total of 40 minutes of running

 ### Friday